ChristineTham/christinetham.github.io/src/pages/bio/childhood.md

 Once I was peddling along in my toy motorcar down our driveway.
 According to my mum, a very large snake crawled across the driveway.
-I patiently waited for the snake to finish crossing the driveway, then proceeded along as if nothing has happened.
+I patiently waited for the snake to finish crossing the driveway, then proceeded along as if nothing unusual has happened.

-I remember buying a picture book of Chitty Chitty Bang Bang, and it was my favourite book.
+I remember getting a picture book of Chitty Chitty Bang Bang, and it was my favourite book.
 I was fascinated by the coloured pictures in it.
 I took it everywhere with me.
 One day, we parked the car at the Lake Garden for an afternoon stroll.
 Of course, I had the book with me.
 I left it on the roof